 Once financial eligibility is determined for any of our programs, an appointment for a free dental assessment at one of Halton Region’s clinics may be required and can be scheduled at this time.

 Help finding a dental provider

 Our Oral Health Team can help you find a local dentist, dental hygienist, or denturist.
-Contact Halton Region by dialing 311 today.
+Contact Halton Region by calling 311 today.